Manipulation-Oriented Object Perception in Clutter through Affordance Coordinate Frames: Related Work

 \subsection{Object Pose Estimation for Manipulation}

 Object pose estimation offers a formal way to perform manipulation with known object geometry models.
-Instance-level pose estimators have been extensively studied in the computer vision community~\cite{tremblay2018deep,wang2019densefusion,he2020pvn3d}.
+Instance-level pose estimators have been extensively studied in the vision community~\cite{tremblay2018deep,he2020pvn3d}.
 In the robotics community, works have focused on the problem of object localization in clutter for the purpose of robotic pick and place tasks~\cite{zeng2018srp, sui2015axiomatic, chenGrip}.
 The success of parts-based methods have been demonstrated in highly cluttered scenes~\cite{Desingheaaw4523, pavlasek2020parts}.
-These methods allude to the versatility of such parts-based models for manipulation tasks, which is a key motivation for this work.
 However, they rely on known mesh models and do not extensively validate the representations for manipulation.

 Recently, several works aim to extend that to category-level pose estimation, which relaxes the assumption of known object geometry models.
 Wang et al.~\cite{wang2019normalized} proposed Normalized Object Coordinate Space (NOCS) as a dense reconstruction of object category in canonical space, under the assumption that the intra-category shape variance can be well approximated by a representative 3D shape.
-Chen et al.~\cite{chen2020learning} gave another category-level representation modeled by a latent space vector generated from a variational autoencoder, which does not assume dense point correspondence and claims full 3D reconstruction.
-A recent work~\cite{li2020category} extended~\cite{wang2019normalized} to pose estimation of articulated objects, which solves the joint axes and parameters after estimating poses of individual parts.
-Compared to these representations of whole objects, the ACF representation focuses on functional parts of objects for manipulation tasks rather than whole object pose estimation.
+Chen et al.~\cite{chen2020learning} gave another category-level representation modeled by a latent space vector generated from a variational autoencoder, which does not assume dense point correspondence.
+A recent work~\cite{li2020category} extended~\cite{wang2019normalized} to articulated objects, which solves the joint axes and parameters after estimating poses of individual parts.
+Compared to these representations of whole objects, the ACF focuses on functional parts of objects rather than entire object-level poses.